 The vision of the Better Care Fund is improved outcomes for patients, service users and carers through the provision of better co-ordinated health and social care services.
 The commissioning plans developed to realise this vision will be developed with due regard to the equality and diversity considerations.

-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)